MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Pipelines.md

 The output of the first command can be sent for processing as input to the second command.
 And that output can be sent to yet another command.
-The result is a complex command chain or _pipeline_ that is composed of a series of simple commands.
+The result is a complex command chain or _pipeline_ that's composed of a series of simple commands.

 For example,